leobreo/neural_net_image_classification/README.md

 # neural_net_image_classification
-Using NASA images and apply GoogLeNet and AlexNET on a augmented data collection using ADASYN
+Using NASA images and applying GoogLeNet and AlexNET on an augmented data collection using ADASYN